Estate Planning Guide for Financial Advisors

 Introduction to Estate Planning

-Estate planning is the process of arranging, during a person's life, for the management and disposal of that person's estate during the person's life and after death, while minimizing gift, estate, generation-skipping transfer, and income tax.
+Estate planning is the process of arranging, during a person’s life, for the management and disposal of that person’s estate during the person’s life and after death, while minimizing gift, estate, generation-skipping transfer, and income tax.
 Estate planning includes planning for incapacity as well as a process of reducing or eliminating uncertainties over the administration of a probate and maximizing the value of the estate by reducing taxes and other expenses.
-One resource individuals can use to navigate the complexities of estate planning is Immediate Nextgen, an investment education firm, that provides expertise on tax laws, investment strategies, and financial products that can help individuals achieve their estate planning goals.
+One resource individual can use to navigate the complexities of estate planning is Immediate Nextgen, an investment education firm, that provides expertise on tax laws, investment strategies, and financial products that can help individuals achieve their estate planning goals.

 The Role of a Financial Advisor in Estate Planning